Does Home Insurance Cover Short-Term Rental Damage?

 Why Doesn't Home Insurance Cover Short-Term Rental Damage?

-Some insurers allow a one-time annual rental, such as for a major local event, if the homeowner provides advance notice, but regular hosting voids coverage entirely.
-Hosts who list without disclosing rental activity to their insurer also risk policy cancellation at renewal.
+Some insurers allow a single annual rental for a major local event if you give advance notice, but regular hosting voids coverage.
+Listing without telling your insurer also puts your policy at risk of cancellation at renewal.

 How to Protect Your Short-Term Rental Property

-Protecting a short-term rental requires coverage designed for business activity, not a standard homeowners policy.
-The options below outline how to fill coverage gaps and reduce financial risk from guest-related damage.
+A standard homeowners policy won't protect a short-term rental.
+The options below cover how to fill the gaps and limit financial exposure from guest-related damage.

 shield icon